gogs/docs/en-US/advanced/configuration_for_source_bulids.md

 # Detailed Configuration For Source Builds

-Following the instruction of building [from source](/docs/en-US/installation/install_from_source.md), you should now have a local user `git` and a working setup of `go` and [Gogs](http://gogs.io/).
+Following the instruction of building [from source](/docs/installation/install_from_source.md), you should now have a local user `git` and a working setup of `go` and [Gogs](http://gogs.io/).
-We are gong to setup 'Gogs' along with **Nginx**.
+We are gong to setup Gogs along with **Nginx**.
 This way, we can take advantage of Nginx.
 This is useful for servers that already have an Nginx running.

 For the rest fo this document, we'll assume the following: